 How to Celebrate Juneteenth as an Ally

-Juneteenth – also known as Emancipation day – is the oldest known celebration honoring the end of slavery in the United States, originating in 1865.
-Juneteenth was finally recognized as a federal holiday on June 18, 2021, yet its mainstream popularity had increased tremendously over the two years prior.
+Juneteenth, also known as Emancipation Day, stands as the oldest known celebration commemorating the end of slavery in the United States.
+Originating in 1865, this historic occasion gained long-overdue recognition as a federal holiday on June 18, 2021.
+Over the past two years, Juneteenth had a remarkable surge in mainstream popularity, drawing attention to its significance.
 So let’s talk about Juneteenth’s history, meaning, and ways we can celebrate!

 What is Juneteenth?